Ivory Coast PM Amadou Gon Coulibaly dies at 61

 Coulibaly, 61, had been chosen to run as the ruling party's candidate in this year's October presidential election.

+On Twitter, President Ouattara said, "I salute the memory of a statesman, of great loyalty, devotion and love for the homeland.
+He embodied this young generation of Ivorian leaders of great skill and extreme loyalty to the Nation."

-According to his official biography, he leaves behind a wife and five children.
+According to his official biography, Coulibaly leaves behind a wife and five children.

 This is a developing story.